MSU-DHI-Lab/data-workflows-workshop/day-02-repeatable-flows-and-provenance/00-primer/concepts.md

 You will build a small, explainable flow in Apache NiFi that moves files from inbox to outbox, routes questionable records to quarantine, and captures a run record (NiFi calls this **Provenance**, meaning: a trace of what happened to a file) so you can show exactly what happened.

 ## Key concepts
 - Repeatable flow: a sequence of steps that move and transform data.
-Analogy: a staged conservation workflow where an object moves from intake to cleaning to storage with logs at each station.
+Imagine a kitchen prep line: ingredients move from wash to chop to cook with a label at each station so nothing is missed.
 - Run record: recorded history of how a file moved and changed.
-Analogy: chain of custody for objects; knowing who handled it, when, and what was done.
+Think of a delivery tracking log that shows every handoff and timestamp so you can explain where a package went.
 - Lineage: NiFi’s graph view for one file.
 It lets you answer “where did this value come from?” without guessing.
 - Quarantine routing: a deliberate path for suspect or invalid records so they do not mix with clean outputs.
-Analogy: pulling an object aside for condition concerns.
+Picture setting a questionable item aside on a separate shelf until you can inspect it.

 ## Why NiFi fits today
 - Strengths: drag-and-drop processors, built-in run record, back pressure on queues, easy routing for quarantine, and a rich set of file processors.
 Good for visual explainability.